-Review session: Sunday, 23 Sep., 1:00-3:00.
-Place: TBA
+Review session: Sunday, 10 March, 1:00-3:00.
+Kimball B11

-This handout explains what you have to know for the first prelim.
+This handout explains what you have to know for the prelim 1.
 The course website contains several previous CS2110 prelims.
 To prepare for the prelim, you can (1) Practice writing Java programs/methods in Eclipse, (2) Read the JavaHyperText, (3) Memorize definitions, principles, (4) Study past prelims, on the course website, and (5) Do what is suggested in the JavaHyperText entry "study/work habits".

 In looking at past prelims, if you see a question that is outside the scope of the prelim as defined below, then skip that question.
-Please do not ask on the Piazza "is this topic covered on the prelim"?
-You shouldn't have to do that if you look at this handout for the answer.
+Before asking on the Piazza "is this topic covered on the prelim?" look through this two-page document.
 If you don't find the answer here, then ask.

-Prelim 1 covers material all material in lectures/recitations through Wednesday, 19 Sep.
+Prelim 1 covers material all material in lectures/recitations through Thursday, 28 Feb.
 Here is more detail: